-We are on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
+These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.
+The Further Information section below provides more details about our planning, implementation, and evaluation processes.